razerbotog/js-/README.md

 # js-
-This repo is a revision of JS.
+This repo is a revision of JS in depth.